themedef/go-hermes/TRANSACTION.md

 ```go
 oldVal, err := tx.GetSet(ctx, "key", newVal, ttl)
 ```
+**Description:**
-Atomically sets a new value and returns the old value.
+Atomically sets a new value for a key and returns the old value.
-**Rollback**: Restores the previous value.
+**Rollback:** Restores the previous value if necessary.

 ---